What biochemical blood test is normal? table. Normal cholesterol value in women

 • protein starvation (vegetarianism, protein-free diet);

-• loss of blood (heavy menstruation,);
+• blood loss (heavy menstruation);

-• burns, especially with blistering;
+• burns, especially with the formation of blisters;

 • accumulation of plasma in the abdominal cavity (ascites), pleural cavity (exudative pleurisy), pericardium (exudative pericarditis);

-• malignant neoplasms ( , );
+• malignant neoplasms (,);

-• violation of protein formation (hepatitis,);
+• disruption of protein formation (hepatitis);

 • long-term treatment with glucocorticosteroids;

-Albumins Globulins
+Albumin Globulins

 Increasing the indicator

-• fluid loss in infectious diseases ()
+• loss of fluid due to infectious diseases ()

 • burn disease